-Why do you need to make a video in slow motion
+How to make a video in slow motion

 An Austrian priest named August Musger first invented the original concept of slowing down a video, also known as slow motion, in the early 20th Century.
 This video editing type has been widely used in modern filmmaking.

 Content creators apply this style to recapture key sports moments of all kinds of athletic activities, or to film natural phenomena such as lightning and rain falling.
-Many directors also slow down video content for extra dramatic effect of action sequences in feature films and documentaries, or in wildlife films where lions are hunting down prey for example.

 However, nowadays slowing down a video is far easier than stressing over complex filming styles.
 It's possible to do that without the use of complicated programs that take up more time learning how to use it than creating the content.

-Add a video to the program
+Add a video to the tool

 Change video speed